buildwithashwani/AWS-Portfolio/README.md

 ## Project Workflow

-The project is organized into **five key phases**, each stored in its own folder with screenshots and explanations.
+The project is organized into **six key phases**, each stored in its own folder with screenshots and explanations.

 | Phase | Folder | Description |
 |-------|--------|-------------|